Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 What long-term economic factors will shape property prices in Bandung?

-The three long-term economic factors that will most shape Bandung property prices over the next decade are the interest rate environment across multiple cycles, Bandung's economic diversification as an education and creative hub, and the compounding effect of infrastructure investments that reshape the city's accessibility map.
+The three long-term economic factors that will most shape Bandung property prices over the next decade are the interest-rate regime across multiple BI cycles, the growth trajectory of Bandung's creative economy and education sector employment, and the compounding effect of infrastructure investments on neighborhood accessibility.

 You'll also find a much more detailed analysis in our pack about real estate in Bandung.